Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

 The girls in the north tend to be quite well educated but a bit frugal when it comes to spending.
 In addition, expect the girls to be much more conservative and conforming to tradition than the girls from Ho Chi Minh City.

 To learn more about the local Vietnamese dating culture, click here to read this article that I wrote.

-The coastline city boosts a population of over 1 million residents and is close to several other cities nearby such as Hoi an and Hue.
-If you ever get bored with the city then just hop on a bus and in a short while your in a brand new spanking city.
+The coastline city boasts a population of over 1 million residents and is close to several other cities nearby such as Hoi an and Hue.
+If you ever get bored with the city then just hop on a bus and in a short while you’re in a brand new spanking city.

 The city experiences a much milder climate as it is near the sea.
 Expect a lot of rainfall while living here though.
 If you hate the heat and you hate the cold, then Da Nang may be the perfect compromise between the too.

 I remember the first time I arrived in Da Nang from the airport.
 I was immediately smitten with the mild temperature.
 Coming from what felt like a hot oven in Ho Chi Minh City, it was a huge relief for me.